codemonkeychris/xs/README.md

 ## Using React

 The recommended usage is to integrate using JSX syntax.
 The hacky React namespace provided handles eventHandlers and creates the right object shape.
+JSX provides a nice XML syntax over object construction - basically the `<Xaml.StackPanel>` instead of `React.createElement(Xaml.StackPanel)`

 My recommended steps to edit using JSX is:

-1. Edit `watch.ps1` to point to your user directory
+1. Edit `src\watch.ps1` to point to your user directory
+> Note: `watch.ps1` only accepts relative paths because of limitations of JSX the node.js
+> JSX compilter.

+2. Enable powershell scripts - easiest way is to run `set-executionpolicy unrestricted` from an admin powershell window

+3. Run `watch.ps1` from the `src` directory

-4. Edit `app.js` from the root of XSTest, when you save the program will update
+4. Edit `src\xstest\jsx\app.js` from the XSTest, when you save the program will update

 ## Basic design